123789g/Frosty-Mod-Manager.Custom-Path-Plugin/README.md

 Worst part.
 If you don't develop on C# or C++ you'll need to grab .NET Desktop Dev & Desktop Dev with C++ from the Visual Studio Installer.
 You'll also need a Windows SDK, I think it's 10.0.22621.0.
 If you're missing anything, trust me, the build log will tell you.
 If the build log at any point says "Missing FrostySDK.DLL from bin/debug/whatever" just grab the fully compiled release, and click and drag those dlls where the builder is complaining.

 ## Build Pt.
 2
-Just download the WHOLE Frosty [Toolsuite](https://github.com/CadeEvs/FrostyToolsuite/tree/1.0.6.3).
+Just download the WHOLE Frosty [Toolsuite](https://github.com/CadeEvs/FrostyToolsuite/tree/1.0.6.3) ZIP.
+Open it's sln file in VS Community.
 Add my plugin as an Existing Project.
 File > Add > Add Existing
 When building, do so by right-clicking my plugin and clicking build.
 Do not build the whole project.
 Do not RE-BUILD.
 Both options have done horrible, terrible things to me.

 ## Don't @ Me